Lying Leg Raise

 Variations:

-• Hanging Tucked Leg Raise: An abdominal exercise where you hang from a bar and flex the hips to create spinal flexion, engaging and contracting the rectus abdominis.
+- Hanging Tucked Leg Raise: An abdominal exercise where you hang from a bar and flex the spine and hips to raise your legs towards your chest.

 How to perform Lying Leg Raises:

-• Execution: Elevate your legs towards your center until around a 90-degree angle with your body.
+- Execution: Bring your legs towards your center, flexing both your spine and hips until 90 degrees of hip flexion without bending your legs.
 Hold this position briefly, then return to the starting position with control.

 Breathing Technique: